captainscorch/garmin-watchface-sleektime/README.md

 - Uses a slightly modified Version of the [DINish Font](https://github.com/playbeing/dinish) for the date and time elements.
 - Various icons used from and inspired by [The Noun Project](https://thenounproject.com/).
+- This project has been forked from [Protomolecule](https://github.com/blotspot/garmin-watchface-protomolecule).